U3-xi: Pushing the Boundaries of Speaker Recognition by Incorporating Uncertainty: Results and Discussions

 \item \textbf{Epoch-wise perspective:} Before the angular margin starts increasing (epochs $\leq 20$), the mean scale gradually rises.
 When the margin begins to increase ($20 < \text{epoch} \leq 40$), the mean scale drops noticeably, indicating the sensitivity of the scale to changes in the margin constraint.
 After the margin is fixed (epoch $> 40$), the mean scale increases again as training proceeds.

 This trend can be explained by the training dynamics.
 As training progresses, an increasing number of samples become correctly classified, resulting in a higher proportion of easy samples and thus a larger mean scale at each epoch.
-From a global optimization perspective, a larger average scale sharpens the softmax distribution, increasing gradient sensitivity to misclassified or ambiguous samples. \end{enumerate} In summary, the dynamic scale effectively balances the contributions of training utterances.
+From a global optimization perspective, a larger average scale sharpens the softmax distribution, which relatively emphasizes misclassified or ambiguous samples by increasing their gradient contributions compared to previous training epochs. \end{enumerate} In summary, the dynamic scale effectively balances the contributions of training utterances.
 The progressively right-shifting scale distribution further exhibits a curriculum-learning behavior \cite{soviany2022curriculum}, where the model initially emphasizes easier samples and gradually adapts to harder ones.